awsdocs/aws-deep-learning-amis/doc_source/deep-learning-containers-eks-setup.md

 # Setup<a name="deep-learning-containers-eks-setup"></a>

-This guide will help you setup a Deep Learning environment using Amazon Elastic Container Service for Kubernetes \(Amazon EKS\) and AWS Deep Learning Containers\.
-Using EKS you can scale a production\-ready environment for multi\-node training and inference with Kubernetes containers\.
+This guide will help you setup a Deep Learning environment using Amazon Elastic Kubernetes Service \(Amazon EKS\) and AWS Deep Learning Containers\.
+Using Amazon EKS you can scale a production\-ready environment for multiple\-node training and inference with Kubernetes containers\.

-If you're not familiar with Kubernetes or EKS yet, that's okay\.
-This guide and the related EKS documentation will help you understand how to use the family of Kubernetes tools so you can scale a deep learning training or inference system with Kubernetes and EKS\.
-This guide assumes that you're already familiar with your deep learning framework's multi\-node implementations, or for inference, how to set up an inference server outside of containers\.
+If you're not familiar with Kubernetes or Amazon EKS yet, that's okay\.
+This guide and the related Amazon EKS documentation will help you understand how to use the family of Kubernetes tools so you can scale a deep learning training or inference system with Kubernetes and Amazon EKS\.
+This guide assumes that you're already familiar with your deep learning framework's multiple\-node implementations, or for inference, how to set up an inference server outside of containers\.

-A deep learning container setup on EKS consists of one or more containers, forming a cluster\.
+A deep learning container setup on Amazon EKS consists of one or more containers, forming a cluster\.
 You can have dedicated cluster types, such as a cluster for training and a cluster for inference\.
 You might also want different instance types for your training or instance clusters depending on the demands of the deep learning neural networks and models you plan to deploy\.

 **Topics**
 + [Custom Images](#deep-learning-containers-eks-setup-custom-images)